darrenjs/wampcc/README.md

 ## Building wampcc

-Building *wampcc* involves serveral steps, including: installation of build tools; building dependent libraries; obtaining the source; and source configuration.
+Building *wampcc* involves several steps, including: installation of build tools; building the dependent libraries; obtaining the source; and source configuration.

 **Setting up build tools**

-Building on linux presumes that some essential programs are available, including:
+Building on Linux presumes that some essential programs are available, including:

 - git
 - autoconf